matteo-balzerani/flickrService/README.md

 # flickrService
 Service to collect and retrieve flickr images

-If "flickr.initial.tags" is not empty, application retrieve some images from Flickr at startUp.
+If *flickr.initial.tags*is not empty, application retrieve some images from Flickr at startUp.

-if dev profile is active the service retrieve less images than prod profile.
+if *dev* profile is active the service retrieve less images than *prod* profile.

 ## Configuration
-The files application.properties and application-test.properties manage some properties.
+The files *application.properties* and *application-test.properties* manage some properties.

 ```
 spring.data.mongodb.host=localhost